Virginia State Tax Options for Those With Back Taxes

 The Virginia Department of Taxation is the entity responsible for collecting taxes in the state.
 In the 2018 fiscal year, the Department of Taxation received some $20 billion in taxes from Virginia taxpayers.
 The total revenues comprise a wide array of taxes.
 These include but are not limited to, individual and corporate income taxes, estate tax, watercraft sales and use tax, cigarettes, and tax on many commodities.

-The Department of Taxation is also the entity that will attempt to collect past due taxes.
+The Department of Taxation is also the entity that will attempt to collect past-due taxes.
 The Department’s initial collection efforts will consist of sending taxpayers a “Notice of Assessment.”
 A Notice of Assessment is nothing more than a tax bill.
 Taxpayers have 30 days from the receipt of the Notice to pay the full amount of the taxes due.
 If taxpayers fail to make payment within 30 days, the Department will begin to access penalties and interest on the unpaid balance.
 Moreover, the Department will likely commence a variety of collection actions.

 Taxpayer Consequences for Failing to Pay VA Back Taxes

-The Virginia Department of Taxation can be very aggressive in their pursuit of back taxes.
+The Virginia Department of Taxation can be very aggressive in its pursuit of back taxes.
 If you fail to make a payment within 30 days of receiving a Notice of Assessment, the Department could take the following collection actions against you:

 Virginia State Statute of Collections for Taxes